GhostWriters/DockSTARTer/docs/advanced/macvlan.md

   The `ipv4` address should fall in the range you reserved.
   Unfortunately, it's necessary to do this when adding new containers if you want them on the same network.

-After this, you should be able to compose (`sudo ds -c`) and have a new shiny macvlan network!
+After this, you should be able to compose (`sudo ts -c`) and have a new shiny macvlan network!
 The containers will be available at the addresses you specified.